GPTP-workshop/gptp-workshop.github.io/travel.md

 The Lansing airport is an approximately 15-minute drive from the Michigan State University campus.

+If you need an official invitation letter for any reason, contact us (on slack or via email), and we can send you one.
+Please include all of the organizers when you do to make sure that we see your message quickly!

 ## Meeting Location

 The 2025 meeting will be held on the main campus of Michigan State University in the [Interdisciplinary Science and Technology building](https://maps.app.goo.gl/gCQAdK981z6yGJwa6) on the first floor in Room 1404.